-During the Three-Month Periods Ended March 31, (Decrease) 2023 2022 Amount % Gross margin \$ 301 \$ 3,103 \$ (2,802) (90)% Percent of product sales 9% ò 52% ò (43)% (83)% During the Trailing Twelve-Month Periods Ended March 31 larch 31, (Decrease) 2 2023 2022 Amount % Gross margin \$ 4,846 \$ 10,157 \$ (5,311) (52)% Percent of product sales 30% , D 48% ,) (18)% (37)%
+Gross margin \$ 2,612 \$ 6,657 \$ (4,045) (61%) Percent of product sales 21% 45% (24%) (54%) g the Trailin iods Ended S - (Decrea se) 2 2023 2022 Amount % Gross margin \$ 3,604 \$ 9,217 \$ (5,614) (61%) Percent of product sales 22% 46% , D (24%) (52%)

-The very significantly reduced gross margin (on both a dollar and percentage of sales basis) during both the three-month and trailing twelve-month periods ended March 31, 2023 was largely the result of the significant decrease in sales during the first quarter of 2023.
-This decrease in sales was caused by a reduction in production output, not by a reduction in demand.
-The reduction in production output was, in turn, the result of our decision to slow down our production rate while remediating the production contamination event, described above.
-Costs of goods sold during the first quarter of 2023 included a write-off of \$129,000 related to this contamination event.
-During the first quarter of 2023, we did not benefit from spreading our fixed costs over higher volumes as we normally do.
+The very significantly reduced gross margin (on both a dollar and percentage of sales basis) during the three-month, nine-month and trailing twelve-month periods ended September 30, 2023 was largely the result of the significant decrease in sales during the first nine months of 2023, which was caused by a reduction in production output, not by a reduction in demand.
+The reduction in production output was, in turn, the result of our decision to slow down our production output level.
+Costs of goods sold during the first nine months of 2023 included write-offs aggregating \$461,000 related to scrapped inventory.
+During the first nine months of 2023, we did not benefit from spreading our fixed costs over higher volumes as we normally do.
 Further, we did not furlough any labor during this production slowdown.
 The gross margin as a percentage of product sales was 41%, 45%, 45%, 49%, 47% and 50% during the years ended December 31, 2022, 2021, 2020, 2019, 2018 and 2017, respectively.
-The gross margin during the year ended December 31, 2022 was significantly less than what we have experienced historically and significantly less than what we anticipate going forward.
-The product contamination event experienced during 2022 resulted in scrap valued at \$588,000.
+The gross margin during the year ended December 31, 2022, was significantly less than what we have experienced during 2022 resulted in scrapped inventory valued at \$588,000.
 Absent this contamination write-off, our gross margin as a percentage of product sales would have been approximately 44% during the year ended December 31, 2022.
-Although these types of losses are expected to happen from time to time in the production of a biological product such as ours, we believe we can mitigate the risk of reoccurrence of such losses through the implementation of certain processes and facility improvements.
+Although these types of losses are expected to happen from time to time in the production of a biological product such as ours, we believe we have mitigated the risk of reoccurrence of such losses through the implementation of certain new quality control steps and manufacturing processes and facility improvements.

-The significant global supply-chain disruptions that almost all industries are experiencing presently are a challenge to us and contribute to our order backlog.
+The significant global supply-chain disruptions that almost all industries are experiencing presently are a challenge to us.
+The costs of our supplies, components, raw materials, and services increased significantly during 2021 and that trend continued during 2022 and into 2023.
 Prices for raw materials and critical supplies are increasing significantly, and it is becoming increasingly more difficult to obtain timely delivery of the orders that we place.
 Therefore, we have little choice but to pay the higher prices and try to take on more months of supply than we would have held previously if we could get our orders fulfilled timely.